bilxio/kaptcha/README.md

-I moved this project from GoogleCode because Google Code is not graceful for some one in this region such like me.
+I moved this project from GoogleCode because Google Code is not graceful for some one in this region or some one else don't use SVN such like me.

 And, I've changed this project to a Maven structure.
 If you're using maven as your primary project management tool, from now on, your can just easily put this